danilo-mondodx/vyrch-platform/docs/index.md

 To help you jump start, download the sample files made avaliable for you [here](https://github.com/danilo-mondodx/vyrch-platform/archive/refs/heads/main.zip) and save in a local folder on your computer.

+1. Load 3D models, name it and generate thumbnail
+2. Preview to Mobile/Desktop
+3. Cover Image
+4. Augmented Reality
+5. Lighting
+6. Shadow
+7. Background
+8. Relationship of Background and Lighting
+9. Information Card
+10. Publish
+11. Catalog Features
+12. Your Account
+13. Create a Conversion Request
+14. Geting Help and Support